jcreyf/raspberrypi/README.md

-# raspberrypi
+# RaspberryPI

-All kinds of stuff related to RaspberryPi
+All kinds of stuff related to RaspberryPIs.